-Description of 21st Century Skills: Through the learning journey of these units, students will experience a growth in their creativity and initiative through the design and production of a variety of products/projects.
-Students will have the opportunity to improve their numeracy and literacy, including ICT literacy, as well as their critical thinking and problem-solving as they work through the units.
+Through the learning journey of these units, students will experience a growth in their creativity and initiative through the design and production of a variety of products/projects.
+Students will improve their numeracy and literacy, including ICT literacy as well as their critical thinking and problemsolving as they work through the units.

-Description of the Learning: Learning tasks will include:
+Learning tasks will include: